orman112/blog/content/blog-markdown/integrating-firebase-with-react-redux/index.md

 )(App)
 ```

-Finally, lets update our `header.js` file to ensure that a user does not see the Login or Register links once they are logged in, and instead see a link to Log Out.
+Finally, let's update our `header.js` file to ensure that a user does not see the Login or Register links once they are logged in, and instead see a link to Log Out.

 ```javascript
 import React, { useLayoutEffect, useState } from "react"